Kyndryl: 10 Things to Know About IBM MSP Spin-Out Completion

 - Maria Bartolome Winans, Chief Marketing Officer

-6. Global Leaders: Kyndryl will implement a global leadership model for key markets representing more than three-fourths of the MSP’s revenue.
+6. Global Leaders: Kyndryl has a global leadership model for key markets representing more than three-fourths of the MSP’s revenue.
 The key leaders, announced July 1, 2021, include:

 - Tosca Colangeli, President of Kyndryl United Kingdom and Ireland